EdwinHongCheng/sword-vs-horde/README.md

 ### Game Rendering

-An ```animate``` function is used to render the game, and is constantly looped to enable smooth control of the swordsman, spawn slimes' movements, and update the gamestate whether the a new level has been reached, the game ended, or if the player pauses the game.
+An ```animate``` function is used to render the game, and is constantly looped to enable smooth control of the swordsman, spawn slimes' movements, and update the gamestate whether the a new level has been reached, the game ended, or if the player pauses/resumes the game.

 ```js
 function animate() {